gcallah/Economics/PriceGouging/price-gouging.md

 encounter the same question as above: why did they wait until 2022 to do so?
 No one has argued that a cartel suddenly formed in 2022.

-Here we will sometimes find the ["excuse theory"](https://tinyurl.com/mjdk6jx9).
+To answer that question, we will sometimes find the ["excuse theory"](https://tinyurl.com/mjdk6jx9).
 This theory first assumes that producers always wanted to raise the prices.
 (And that is generally true, just as workers generally want higher wages, and people selling their homes hope to get the highest offers possible)